GitRoot

 To discuss about anything you should create an “issue”.
 To do that, clone and make a file:

-After that a maintenair will review and merge your branch in the default branch.
+After that a maintainer will review your branch and merge it into the default branch.

 Adding code

-To add a portion of code (called pull-request, merge-request or request-merge) in GitRoot, you need to make a uniquely named branche and push it.
-After that, pull changes made by the grafter plugin.
-Yes we call that a graft.
+To add some code into GitRoot project (called pull-request, merge-request or request-merge) , you need to create a branch with a unique name, and push it.
+Then, pull the changes made by the grafter plugin.
+By the way, this is what we call a graft in GitRoot.

 You need to link an issue to any graft by moving the issues/issue.md to another directory (close today but can change).
-Review the instruction in the graft itself.
+Review the instructions in the graft itself.

-Grafts need not be perfect.
+Grafts do not need to be perfect.
 Not all the tests need to pass.
-A graft with 80% of the work done is a lot better than no graft at all.
-We can work together on making the graft merge-ready, or the maintainers can finalise the graft for you.
+A graft that is 80% complete is much better than no graft at all.
+We can work together to make the graft merge-ready, or the maintainers can finalise the graft for you.

 Set up local development